cltl/LongTailQATask/README.md

-# LongTailQATask
+# SemEval-2018 Task 5 #

+Welcome!

-This repository contains the code for the pilot of the task **Counting Events and Participants within Highly Ambiguous Data covering a very long tail** proposed to SemEval 2018.
+This repository contains the code for the SemEval-2018 task 5 **Counting Events and Participants within Highly Ambiguous Data covering a very long tail**.

+For general information on this task and for joining as a participant, please visit our Codalab competition site: https://competitions.codalab.org/competitions/17077.

+The code distribution of this task consists of the following:
+  - Installation script to get you started with the dependencies (*see https://github.com/cltl/LongTailQATask/blob/master/INSTALL.md* for an explanation of the installation)
+  - The task data, consisting of questions and the documents (for the trial data, we also provide the answers)
+  - Evaluation scripts and baselines (*see https://github.com/cltl/LongTailQATask/blob/master/Evaluation/README.md* for the details on the evaluation)

+### Contact:

+Filip Ilievski (f.ilievski@vu.nl)

+Marten Postma (m.c.postma@vu.nl)

+### REMOVE THE REST? ###

 The pilot is described in *Section 7* of our proposal.

 Following the conceptual division in the proposal text, the task implementation is divided into two parts: